jcleefw/keepit/readme.md

 1. Create Slideshow
 2. Style slideshow for mobile
 3. Create animation for slideshow
+4. Deploy app in Heroku
+5. Debugging animation for slideshow

+## 08/06/2015
+1. Style button for slideshow

 ## Extras
 2. Create App Logo with Illustrator